Key Learning Points

 This is a bit like saying your immune system strives to keep the disease as far from your important inner organs as possible, ie on the outside or as near the outside as possible.

 So, if you’re reading this page, perhaps you’ve already caught the bug.
 But if not, and assuming you don’t want to catch it, click here to see what to do.

 This is a contagious disease that your body is fighting, and its first and often best response is a fever.

 These defensive level damp heat symptoms are produced mainly because of the nature of damp.
 Damp affects the Stomach and Spleen energy organs more than the others.
 Like a damp, foggy day, which slows traffic and produces condensation that makes clothes heavy, everything gets blocked up in your body.

-Notice that in the following treatment plan for defensive level damp heat, no mention is made of the kind of pathogen, the actual disease - other than its damp-heat nature!
-To work, this treatment doesn't need to know which bacteria or virus your problem is caused by.
+Notice that in the following treatment plan for defensive level damp heat, no mention is made of the kind of pathogen, the actual disease – other than its damp-heat nature!
+To work, this treatment doesn’t need to know which bacteria or virus caused your problem and its symptoms.

 So it could be many diseases, ranging from the common cold to influenza.
 Theoretically it could be almost any disease, though some pathogens don’t play the game and romp straight past this defensive level damp heat into deeper and more serious levels.

 This is very different from Western medicine, which might perhaps take a swab for a laboratory to discover which disease you had, and so identify the best antibiotic or treatment for it.
 Meantime, your doctor might give your a broad-action antibiotic in the hope that this would hamper the bug’s movements.